jnozzi/cocoadev.com/markdown/NSUndoManagerTutorial.md

 Application design can be done in various ways.
 One path often followed by Cocoa developers is the Model-View-Controller paradigm.
 It makes the distinction between the models, the objects that implement the core data and operations on it, the views, which is the graphical user interface, and the controllers which make the connection between the other two.
 One question you may ask, and I asked this myself when first toying with undo stuff, is where does the undo considerations fit into the MVC paradigm.

 It turns out that most of the undo implementation work should be done at the model level.
 Models often have a set of primitive operations on which other model and controller operations are based.
 This means that supporting undo for those will make it available whatever the context in which they are used.
 Reusing the example of the drawing program, if the model method -[Shape setColor] is undoable, then every action in the application that come back to call this one will be undoable.
-This means the color well in the inspector, the copy/paste color menu item or the General/AppleScript command doing exactly that...
+This means the color well in the inspector, the copy/paste color menu item or the AppleScript command doing exactly that...
 All those will be undoable without even writing a single line of code specifically for them.

 Implementing undo at the model level does also mean that you need a mecanism to let the controllers know that the model has been updated, so that the GUI is correctly updated.
-As you obviously don't want the model to know its controller, General/NSNotification can be used for this.
+As you obviously don't want the model to know its controller, NSNotification can be used for this.

 Controllers also have something to say when it comes to undo.
 A single user action can translate into many model primitive operations which don't know by themselves what it is for.
 Controllers know because they implement that action (in Cocoa's sense), and they can provide the name that will appear in the undo menu.
 This could be done like this :

-- (General/IBAction)changeParameter:(id)sender
+- (IBAction)changeParameter:(id)sender
 {
   [model1 setFoo:bar];
   [model2 setBar:foo];

-  General/self undoManager] setActionName:@"Change Parameter"];
+  self undoManager] setActionName:@"Change Parameter"];
 }